-The Company offers a diverse range of CBD products to its customers including ingestibles (tinctures, capsules and gummies) and topicals.
+The Company was formed in May 2017 in Arizona.
+The Company offers a wide range of CBD products to its customers including ingestibles (tinctures, capsules and gummies) and topicals.
 The Company's primary source of revenue is from its PureKana.com ecommerce website, however it has recently expanding its sales to retail stores.
-These retail stores include large retail chains as well as small independent retailers.
+These retail stores include large retail chains as well as small shops.
 The Company does not use affiliate marketing as it sees better margin through generating a sale directly through its own marketing efforts and has cultivated a valuable database of customer information over the past three years.
 PureKana has focused on brand building since its inception and currently has one the leading positions with social media following of its brand in the US.
 PureKana currently has over 98,000 Instagram followers making it one of the leading CBD brands followed on this influential social media platform.
 The Company also has followed a tight operating model that efficiently generates sales while maintaining tight control over its expenses.
 The Company's operating model therefore has focused on developing key strategic relationships with CBD product vendors to produce its products rather than a classic vertically integrated model that other competitors have followed.
 We have strategic partners in fulfillment, marketing and customer service that have provided PureKana with an ability to scale its business without significant need for capital investment.
-PureKana has been able to quickly develop its revenues since its inception as result of its agile partnership model and below benchmark fixed costs.
+PureKana has been able to quickly develop its revenues since its inception as result of its partnership model.